abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - LM/
         - A Brief Description of the Levenberg-Marquardt Algorithm Implemened.pdf
         - Levenb e rg-Marquardt Optimization.pdf
-        - The Levenberg-Marquardt method for nonlinear least squares curve-?tting problems.pdf
+        - The Levenberg-Marquardt method for nonlinear least squares curve-fitting problems.pdf
     - Lucas-Kanade 20 Years On A Unifying Framework/
         - Lucas-Kanade 20 Years On A Unifying Framework Part 1 Search Methods 2002.pdf
         - Lucas-Kanade 20 Years On A Unifying Framework Part 2 Error Functions 2003.pdf